xiaoyu3x/SmartHome-Demo/snap/README.md

 for app installation and transactional updates.
 ```
 #### On the SSH session connected to Intel Joule Development Kit ####
-Use the following command to authenticate on `snapd` and the snap store, the credentials will be saved for further communication with snapd.
+Use the following command to authenticate on `snapd` and the snap store, the credentials will be saved for further communication with snapd (authenticating is recommended but optional).
 ```
 $ snap login
 Email address: <Your_registered_email_address_to_store>